-The book exchange is a non-profit service, run by Student Life, which provides an opportunity for Chemeketa students to buy or sell books at a reduced cost.
-The books sold in the exchange must be books currently in use at the college.
+The Book Closet is a non-profit service, run by Office of Student Retention and College Life, which provides an opportunity for Chemeketa students to buy or sell books at a reduced cost.
+Books sold must be currently in use at the college.

-Student Life receives books during finals week of fall term and winter term and sells books during the first week of winter term and spring term.
-The Book Exchange is held in Building 2, Room 176G, Student Center.
-For more information, contact the Student Life Office.
+The Office of Student Retention and College Life receives books during finals week of fall term and winter term and sells books during the first week of winter term and spring term.
+The Book Closet is housed in Building 2, Room 176G.
+For more information, contact the Office of Student Retention and College Life.